simonmichael/hledger/MANUAL.md

 #### Converting streams

 The convert command also supports converting standard input if you're streaming a CSV file from the web or another tool.
-Use `-` as the input file and hledger will read from stdin:
+Use `-` (or nothing) as the input file and hledger will read from stdin.
+You must specify the rules file in this case:

-    $ cat foo.csv | fixup | hledger convert --rules foo.rules -
+    $ cat foo.csv | fixup | hledger convert --rules foo.rules

-Note that a rules file is required when streaming.

 ### histogram